egorsmkv/Scribosermo/README.md

 ## Usage

-Note: This repository is focused on training STT-networks.
-You can find a short and experimental inference example [here](extras/exporting/testing_tflite.py), but please try to solve any problems that occur while using the models outside of this repository yourself.
+Note: This repository is focused on training STT-networks, but you can find a short and experimental inference example [here](extras/exporting/testing_tflite.py).

 Requirements are: